5 Steps to the Ultimate Office Retreat

 Another should be oriented toward team building or collaboration, such as helping the group better understand each other’s talents and mesh together.
 Write down your goals and why you think they are important.
 Better yet, ask your staff to contribute their own suggestions–possibly anonymously– on what they would like to work on as a group.

-Go Off-Site It’s important to shake things up.
-Break out of the office bubble to remind your team of the big, lively world your efforts effect.
+It’s important to shake things up.
+Break out of the office bubble to remind your team of the big, lively world the effect of your efforts.
 Whether it’s a vacation home or events center, or something more subtle like a quiet public park, or even a local university–many have free space in the summer months, and well-manicured campuses.

 Not to mention, there’s something about that collegiate environment that makes learning feel all the more meaningful and exciting.
 Spending at least some time outside is highly recommended–there’s no telling what creative juices flow when surrounded by Mother Nature.

 Splurge on Quality, Not Quantity

 Seeding your event with cheap tchotchkes from the dollar store ultimately leaves a lot of cash in the trash.
 Cheap food goes uneaten.
 Cheap books go unread.
 Splurge on the things that count–get a meal catered by somewhere really nice!
 Rent a gorgeous venue!
 Spring for an unforgettable excursion like kayaking or a tour of a relevant historical site!

 These are the things people remember–not nicely coordinated paper plates or balloons.
 Focus on the essentials and one big “wow” factor to unify things.